ceichin/RealmSyncHelpers/README.md

 # Realm Sync Helper Classes
 Set of simple classes to make life easier with Realm Sync.

-This is just a quick weekend prototype/proof of concept and is **WORK IN PROGRESS**!
+IMPORTANT: this is just a quick weekend prototype/proof of concept and is **WORK IN PROGRESS**!

 ## Revelant Classes